Franciscus Portus: Biography

-Born on 22 August 1511 in Rethymno, Venetian Crete, Portus was orphaned early.
-He studied in his youth with Arsenius Apostolius.
-He went to study in Italy thanks to the generosity of a family friend.
-He studied for six years in Padova, and then went to Venice, where he was admitted to the city's Greek school, where he soon became the director ("ἀρχιδιδάσκαλος καὶ πρωτοκαθηγητὴς τῶν Ἑλλήνων").
-During the decade from 1526 to 1535, one should also note his important activity as a copyist of Greek manuscripts.
-However, he was an adherent of Reformed Christianity, and certain mocking remarks that he made about the customs of traditional Christian religion, such as fasting and veneration of images, caused him to leave Venice.
+Born on 22 August 1511 in Rethymno or Candia, Venetian Crete, Portus was orphaned at a young age.
+He probably studied under Arsenius Apostolius in his youth, and seems to have followed his teacher to Venice.
+From 1526 to 1535, he was active as a copyist of Greek manuscripts.
+However, he was an adherent of Reformed Christianity, and certain mocking remarks he made about traditional religious customs, such as fasting and the veneration of images, resulted in his departure from Venice.

 In 1536, Portus obtained a Chair in Greek at Modena, although he was unwilling to sign the declaration of faith which was required of public officials.
-In 1542, he was hired by Renée of France, the Duchess of Ferrara, as tutor to her sons, and she also entrusted to him the secret correspondence that she was maintaining with John Calvin.
-He was admitted to the Accademia dei Filareti, founded in Ferrara in 1554, and spoke before the Duchess a speech in praise of the Greek language.
+In 1542, he was hired by Renée of France, the Duchess of Ferrara, as tutor to her sons.
+She also entrusted to him the secret correspondence she maintained with John Calvin.
+He was admitted to the Accademia dei Filareti, founded in Ferrara in 1554, and delivered a speech there in praise of the Greek language.

 After the death of the Duke of Ferrara, Ercole II d'Este, in 1559, the Duchess returned to France.
 In fear of the Inquisition because of his religious views, Portus left Ferrara with his family, and spent some time in the area of Friuli before settling in Geneva, becoming a citizen of Geneva in 1562.
 In the same year, he was appointed to the Chair of Greek at the University of Geneva, which he occupied until his death.
 One of his most important students was Isaac Casaubon, whom he recommended to succeed him.

-After the St. Bartholomew's Day massacre in 1572, he had a polemical correspondence with his former colleague Pierre Charpentier, which became the instrument of French governmental propaganda and justified the massacre through the existence of a pretended plot against the royal family.
+After the St. Bartholomew's Day massacre in 1572, he exchanged polemical correspondence with his former colleague Pierre Charpentier (jurist), who had become an instrument of French government propaganda and justified the massacre on the basis of an alleged plot against the royal family.

 Portus died in Geneva on 5 June 1581.